 In case of emergency

-Australia's primary emergency telephone number (triple zero - 000) will direct you to the Australian police, fire or ambulance services.
+The primary emergency telephone number for Australia is triple zero (000) and will direct you to the Australian police, fire or ambulance services.
 It should be called when a situation is threatening to life or property, or is time-critical, such as:

 - if someone is seriously injured or in need of urgent medical help